Inmate dies at Wyandotte County Detention Center

 KANSAS CITY, Kan.
-(FOX4KC/WDAF) — An inmate died while in custody in Wyandotte County, and an investigation is underway to determine what happened.
+(WDAF) — An inmate died while in custody in Wyandotte County, and an investigation is underway to determine what happened.

 The victim was found unresponsive in a cell at the Wyandotte County Detention Center around 1:05 p.m.
 Monday.
 Officers say they found the inmate during routine cell checks.